Fate/kaleid liner Prisma Illya: Manga

-The series, written by Hiroshi Hiroyama, began serialization in Kadokawa Shoten's Comp Ace magazine from September 2007.
+The series, written by Hiroshi Hiroyama, was serialized in Kadokawa Shoten's Comp Ace magazine from September 2007 to November 2008.
 A sequel series titled Fate/Kaleid liner Prisma Illya 2wei!
 (Fate/kaleid liner プリズマ☆イリヤ ツヴァイ！) was serialized from 2009 to 2012.
 A third manga series titled Fate/Kaleid liner Prisma Illya 3rei!!
 (Fate/kaleid liner プリズマ☆イリヤ ドライ！！) began serialization in 2012.
 In 2010, a special chapter was serialized in Comp Ace to celebrate the magazine's fifth anniversary, featuring a crossover between Prisma Illya and Magical Girl Lyrical Nanoha.

+In September 2024, Seven Seas Entertainment announced that they had licensed the first series in a single omnibus volume for English publication in February 2025.

 Anime

 The first season, a 10-episode anime television series adaptation by Silver Link, aired in Japan between July 13 and September 14, 2013.
 The series was simulcast by Crunchyroll.
 Episodes were streamed a week prior on Niconico.
 The opening theme is "Starlog" by ChouCho whilst the ending theme is "Prism Sympathy" by StylipS.
 The ending theme for episode 9 is "Tsunagu Kizuna - Tsutsumu Kodoku" (ツナグキズナ・ツツムコドク, Connected Bonds Seals Loneliness) by StylipS.
 The anime is licensed in North America by Sentai Filmworks, who released the series on Blu-ray Disc and DVD on September 2, 2014.

 The second season, Fate/Kaleid liner Prisma Illya 2wei!, aired between July 10 and September 11, 2014.
 The opening theme is "Moving Soul" by Minami Kuribayashi whilst the ending theme is "Two By Two" by Yumeha Kouda.

 The third season, Fate/kaleid liner Prisma Illya 2wei Herz!, aired in 2015 between July 25 and September 26.
-The opening theme is "Wonder Stella (ワンダーステラ)" by fhána whilst the ending theme is "Happening☆diary (ハプニング☆ダイアリー)" by Yumeha Kouda (Episode 1-5) then "Wishing Diary" (Episode 6-10), also performed by Yumeha Kouda.
+The opening theme is "Wonder Stella (ワンダーステラ)" by fhána whilst the ending theme is "Happening☆diary (ハプニング☆ダイアリー)" by Yumeha Kouda (Episode 1–5) then "Wishing Diary" (Episode 6–10), also performed by Yumeha Kouda.

-The fourth season, Fate/Kaleid liner Prisma Illya 3rei!!, aired between July 6, 2016 and September 21, 2016.
+The fourth season, Fate/Kaleid liner Prisma Illya 3rei!!, aired between July 6, 2016, and September 21, 2016.
 The role of Sapphire was recast following the death of voice actress Miyu Matsuki on October 27, 2015.
 Yumi Kakazu was announced as the new voice of Sapphire.
 The opening theme is "Asterism" by ChouCho, whilst the ending theme is "WHIMSICAL WAYWARD WISH" by TECHNOBOYS PULCRAFT GREEN-FUND feat.
 Yumeha Kouda.
 The ending theme for episode nine was "Cuddle" by ChouCho.